-A few other things micro gardeners should consider is the type of pot and ensuring the container has a drainage hole.
-Gardeners should also consider whether it will suit the style of their garden.
+A few other things micro gardeners should consider is the type of pot and ensuring the container has a drainage hole to prevent water-logging.

-Finally, one last point to consider is grouping containers according to the pot plants mature size.
+One last point to consider is grouping containers according to the mature size of pot plants.
 It is advisable to place taller pot plants towards the back or middle.
 The shortest pot plants should go in front or towards the sides.

 Happy container planting!